mozillaph/localization/hil-style-guide.md

 In Tagalog/Filipino, we use the term "mga" before a noun to denote the common pluralization form:

-* Example: [EN] Letters | [TL] Mga titik
+* Example: [EN] Letters | [HIL] Mga sulat
-* Example: [EN] Bookmarks | [TL] Mga Bookmark
+* Example: [EN] Bookmarks | [HIL] Mga Tanda

 ### Abbreviations

-Here are some of the commonly used abbreviations in Tagalog/Filipino:
+Here are some of the commonly used abbreviations in Hiligaynon:

-* [EN] et cetera = etc. | [TL] at iba pa = atbp.
-* [EN] example = ex. | [TL] halimbawa = hal.
+* [EN] example = ex. | [HIL] halimbawa = hal.

 ### Acronyms

-English acronyms can be used in Tagalog/Filipino for simplicity and practicality.
+English acronyms can be used in Hiligaynon for simplicity and practicality.

 ### Punctuation

-Tagalog/Filipino follows the universal standards in the use of punctuations.
+Hiligaynon follows the universal standards in the use of punctuations.

 ### Emphasis

-* Each sentence in Tagalog/Filipino begins with a capital letter.
+* Each sentence in Hiligaynon begins with a capital letter.
 * Proper nouns are written with their first letters capitalized.

 ### Hyphens and compounds

-Tagalog/Filipino uses the English standards on the use of hyphens and compounds.
+Hiligaynon uses the English standards on the use of hyphens and compounds.

 ### Prepositions and articles